shreyashinde-27/project2/README.md

 Created by Shreya Shinde.

 # Practice
-For the Refernce Purpose.
+For the Refernce Purpose for Practice.

 # New Added
-Replace Some Words
+Replace Some Words.